CodeHarshh/Voice-Activated-Assistant-Jarvis/README.md

-Here's the updated `README.md` with the LinkedIn and GitHub commands removed:
+Here's the updated `README.md` with the additional website features included:

 ---